 D. Theological Use

 Yahweh’s rulings are realistic as well as visionary.
 They embody “resistance and compliance” (Lo).
 Their realistic aspect assumes that Yahweh allows for the need to start where people are with their needs and priorities.
 Their visionary aspect urges them to take other principles into account: debtors and creditors are members of one family.
 They are both servants of God.
 Women and men are both members of the human family.
 Every family has a right to own the land on which it lives.
-Rulings can appeal to a human instinct to generosity.
+Rulings can appeal to a human instinct for generosity.

 Exodus 21:12–32: Injury and Death